JDB03/TechWriting-Readme/README.md

 ## Setting Up GitHub

 1. Open a new terminal and create and SSH Key by running the command `$ ssh-keygen`.
-Keep the default file name, and add a password if you want to.
+Keep the default file path by pressing enter, and add a password if you want to (not strictly necessary).

 2. Go to [https://github.com/settings/keys](https://github.com/settings/keys) and select the 'New SSH Key' button.